nicodewet/typescript-react-starter/README.md

 A quick start guide on how to wire up TypeScript with React.

-Based on the [Microsoft Type Script React guide](https://github.com/Microsoft/TypeScript-React-Starter) with the following changes.
+Largely based on the [Microsoft Type Script React guide](https://github.com/Microsoft/TypeScript-React-Starter) with the following changes.

 * Use yarn instead of npm.
+* References to upstream documentation (in particular TypeScript and React documentation) where appropriate.
 * Use Visual Studio Code.

 Keep [Migrating from npm](https://yarnpkg.com/lang/en/docs/migrating-from-npm/) handy when using yarn.